Five steps to promoting your children’s book

 5. Engage in public affairs

-When we had created the Clever Tykes storybooks we decided we wanted to have some form of backing from the British government, so we wrote to Lord Young, who at the time was the enterprise advisor to the Prime Minister, and told him the purpose of our books.
-Several follow up emails and calls later and we had a meeting, at 10 Downing Street with Lord Young.
-Besides from getting some great pictures for social media, we had a successful meeting.
+We created the Clever Tykes storybooks with a social purpose; to provide entrepreneurial role models to kids across the world.
+We decided we wanted to have some form of backing from the British government, so we wrote to Lord Young, who at the time was the enterprise advisor to the Prime Minister, and told him the purpose of our books.
+Several follow up emails and calls later, we had a meeting at 10 Downing Street with Lord Young.
+Besides from getting some great pictures for social media, we had a successful discussion.
 Lord Young went on to include a full-page case study on the storybooks in his publication, Enterprise For All, as a recommendation to primary schools.

 We also sent books to the royal family, well-known figures in business who had kids age 6-9 any MP who had expressed an interest in primary school education or entrepreneurship.
-This resulted in some lovely letters back that we used over social media, including one from the Duchess of Cornwall!
+This resulted in some lovely letters back that we used over social media, including one from the now Queen Consort!
 We received one from Michael Gove, the Education Secretary at the time, and Andy Burnham.

 • Does your book contribute towards a current objective of the government?